 Another option is to “walk-away”, or simply allow the foreclosure process to run its course. (“Walk-away” is a curious term for this approach, since the distressed borrower typically chooses to “walk away” from the obligation by staying put at the property while paying nothing until being forced to leave!).

 Still another option is to attempt to negotiate a short-sale.
 A short-sale is the sale of the property for less than is owed on the loan, done with the lender’s approval, so that the lender removes its lien against the property upon the sale and releases the borrower from further liability.
-Section 580e of the California Code of Civil Procedure, which is a new provision, clarifies that after such a sale no deficiency will lie as a matter of right against the borrower.
+Section 580e of the California Code of Civil Procedure, which is a new provision, clarifies that after a short-sale no deficiency will lie against the borrower so long as the entire sale proceeds are delivered to the lender or its assignee.
 Short-sales require the lender to agree in advance to the arrangement.
-But lenders sometimes propose that the would-be short-seller agree to sign a promissory note in exchange for the lender’s consent to the short sale, so as to avoid the anti-deficiency provisions of Section 580e.
-Such an arrangement has dubious value if the borrower’s underlying loan is purchase-money debt.
 If the borrower has more than one lender or other encumbrancers, he usually must negotiate an arrangement that satisfies all of his lenders and encumbrancers.
-If a short-sale is done with the lender’s approval and is not accompanied by any new obligation, such as a promissory note, it is entitled to the anti-deficiency protections of Section 580e.

 When considering these different alternatives, there is another key consideration: Does the borrower wish to qualify for another home loan in the foreseeable future?
 These days most borrowers cannot obtain a home loan unless the loan is underwritten by Freddie Mac or Fannie Mae, which are two government-sponsored entities that re-purchase and guarantee most of the home loans made in today’s mortgage markets.
 These two entities take a very dim view of borrowers who simply allow a foreclosure to happen.
 Their policies on the matter are as follows: If a borrower allows a foreclosure to occur, he will not be eligible for a loan underwritten by Freddie Mac or Fannie Mae for the next five years.
 If however there are extenuating circumstances (e.g., catastrophic illness), Freddie Mac or Fannie Mae may agree to underwrite a new home loan three years after the foreclosure.
 For deeds in lieu of foreclosure, the time periods are somewhat shorter: Four years for an ordinary surrender, and two years when there are extenuating circumstances.
 For short sales, however, the time period is always two years.
 (These time periods are subject to change, so you should check the latest credit guidelines posted by Freddie Mac or Fannie Mae.)